mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 ## Fog Creek didn't finance the documentary

-In researching the documentary, one of the big surprises was that Fog Creek didn't actually finance it.
-I had remembered it as essentially a vanity project that Fog Creek funded as advertising, but reading the [job posting](https://www.joelonsoftware.com/2005/03/23/documentary-filmmaker-wanted/), I realized it was more of an angel investor model:
+In researching the documentary, one of the big surprises was that Fog Creek didn't finance it.

+I had remembered _Aardvark'd_ as essentially a vanity project that Fog Creek funded as advertising.
+Re-reading the [job posting](https://www.joelonsoftware.com/2005/03/23/documentary-filmmaker-wanted/), I realized it was more of an angel investor model:

 > We’re looking for a filmmaker who will finance and make the film themselves and own the rights.
 We want someone who can promote the film to typical documentary outlets.

-Spolsky said in his blog that he paid the filmmaker $5k stipend and $5k for expenses.
+Spolsky said in his blog that he paid the filmmaker a $5k stipend and $5k for expenses.
 In [a later column](https://web.archive.org/web/20230712203549/https://www.inc.com/magazine/20080101/how-hard-could-it-be-the-four-pillars-of-organic-growth.html) he wrote for _Inc._ magazine says, "We ended up paying the filmmaker about $30,000."

-Letting an external filmmaker assume ownership worked.
+Letting an external filmmaker assume ownership worked, apparently.

 Fog Creek no longer cares about Copilot or _Aardvark'd_.
 They've taken [the interns' development blog](https://web.archive.org/web/20060208042202/http://www.projectaardvark.com/) offline, and Joel has deleted many of the web resources related to Copilot, but the filmmaker still cared enough about _Aardvark'd_ to upload a high-def copy to YouTube 18 years later.

 ## What happened to the interns?

 [Tyler Griffin Hicks-Wright](https://tghw.com) accepted a full-time position at Fog Creek after his internship and worked there for several years.
 He left in 2012, to start a photo backup business called Snaposit.
-He sought funding from his _Aardvark'd_ co-star, Paul Graham, but [Y Combinator rejected his pitch](https://tghw.com/blog/well-that-sucks-what-else-you-got), and Tyler shuttered the business a year later.
+He sought funding from his _Aardvark'd_ co-star, Paul Graham, but [Y Combinator rejected his pitch](https://tghw.com/blog/well-that-sucks-what-else-you-got).
+Tyler shuttered the business a year later.

 In 2014, Fog Creek restructured to spin out [Trello](https://en.wikipedia.org/wiki/Trello), its ultra-successful project management product.
 As part of the restructuring, Fog Creek sold the Copilot product to Tyler [for an undisclosed sum](https://tghw.com/blog/copilot-coming-full-circle).
 He ran Copilot on the side for eight years before [shutting it down in April 2022](https://news.ycombinator.com/item?id=31192812).

 [Michael Lehenbauer](https://twitter.com/mikelehen) took a job at Microsoft after his _Aardvark'd_ internship.
 He left in 2011 to join Firebase as employee #2, which I can only assume means he's now relaxing on a superyacht somewhere.
 Michael and I worked seven overlapping years at Microsoft and Google, though I don't recall us ever crossing paths.

 [Ben Pollack](https://www.bitquabit.com/meta/about/) worked at Fog Crek for several years.
 He seems to have never caught the startup bug, mainly working at larger, more established companies.
-He has followed in Joel's footsteps in blogging, as he actively blogs about software, technology, and his passion for functional programming.
+He has followed in Joel's footsteps in blogging, as he writes regularly about software, technology, and his passion for functional programming.

 [Yaron Guez](https://www.yaronguez.com/) co-founder of [a buzzwordy consulting firm](https://www.trestian.com/#about)